nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 To test with `nRF Connect for Desktop`_, complete the following steps:

 1. Power on your development board.
 #.
+Press Button 4 on the board if the device is not advertising.
+   Advertising is indicated by blinking LED 1.
+#.
 Connect to the device from nRF Connect (the device is advertising as "NCS HIDS keyboard").
 #.
 Optionally, bond to the device.
    To bond, click the settings button for the device in nRF Connect, select **Pair**, check **Perform Bonding**, and click **Pair**.
    Wait until the bond is established before you continue.
 #.
+Observe that the connection state is indicated by LED 2.
+#.
 Observe that the services of the connected device are shown.
 #.
+Enable notifications for all HID characteristics.
-Push Button 1 on the board.
+#.
+Press Button 1 on the board.
    Observe that two notifications are received on one of the HID Report characteristics, denoting press and release for one character of the test message.

    The first notification has the value ``00000B0000000000``, the second has the value ``0000000000000000``.